 PLNU strives to be a place where you grow as a whole person.
-To this end we provide resources for our Graduate and Adult Degree Completion students to encounter God and grow in their Christian faith.
-At the Mission Valley (MV) campus we have an onsite chaplain, Rev. Gordon Wong, who is available during class break times across the week.
-If you have questions for, desire to meet or share a prayer request with Rev. Wong you can contact him directly at mvchaplain@pointloma.edu or gordonwong@pointloma.edu.
-Rev. Wong's cell number is 808-429-1129 if you need a more immediate response.
+To this end we provide resources for our Graduate students to encounter God and grow in their Christian faith.
+At the Mission Valley (MV) campus we have an onsite chaplain who is available during class break times across the week.
+If you have questions for, desire to meet or share a prayer request please email mcvhaplain@pointloma.edu.